 Check out Gravity Forms documentation for more information.

 The great thing about using Gravity Forms and Zapier to automate workflows is that both are endlessly customizable.
 Here are some ideas for enhancing Gravity Forms Zapier integration:

 You can create a customer registration form before collecting the main body of data you want the user to provide.
 This is possible with GF Easy Passthrough and Zapier.

 GF Easy Passthrough

 You can use this to populate a form with a customer’s existing data – to save them time – and update your database with their newly submitted information.
-For example, you can store all of this information in Google Sheets.
+For example, you can store all of this information in a Google spreadsheet.